Skip to content

 Export WKT File

-Tap to export and save the site localization WKT file for processing the localized project locally.
+Tap Export WKT button to export and save the site localization WKT file for processing the localized project locally.

-Tap the drop-down menuat the upper right corner of the screen for more options.
+Tap the drop-down menudropdown menu iconat the upper right corner of the screen for more options.

 It is possible to edit the collection after calculating.
 With this action, the previous transformation definition will be erased.
-The collection will return to the previous state before computing.
+The collection will revert to its previous state before computation.
 Additional points can be measured, imported, linked, and unlinked as before.

 Export the zip file containing the global and local points on two separate .csv files, along with the transformation file with the .wkt extension.